soulfresh/obtain/README.md

   <br/>Called with the time of the next beat?
   <br/>See `/AlgorithmInterface/AlgorithmInterface_Audio.cpp#340`
 - `BT_Audio_SourceSamplesToDSP(double* outSamples, int SampleCount)`
-  Called to populate the audio sample to analyze
+  <br/>Called to populate the audio sample to analyze
-  See `/AlgorithmInterface/AlgorithmInterface_Audio.cpp#119`
+  <br/>See `/AlgorithmInterface/AlgorithmInterface_Audio.cpp#119`
 - `BT_Audio_SinkSamplesToPlay(const double* outSamples, int SampleCount)`
-  Called with the output audio from the DSP audio.
-I'm not sure why it outputs audio but it might just be an audio through for when the GUI plays back audio from a file.
+  <br/>Called with the output audio from the DSP audio.
+I'm not sure why it outputs
+  audio but it might just be an audio through for when the GUI plays back audio from a file.
-  See `/AlgorithmInterface/AlgorithmInterface_Audio.cpp#220`
+  <br/>See `/AlgorithmInterface/AlgorithmInterface_Audio.cpp#220`
 - `BT_Audio_AfterDSPStep()`
-  Called after DSP processing for a single frame is complete.
+  <br/>Called after DSP processing for a single frame is complete.
-  See `/AlgorithmInterface/AlgorithmInterface_Audio.cpp#395`
+  <br/>See `/AlgorithmInterface/AlgorithmInterface_Audio.cpp#395`
-- `BT_GlobalGraph_Add(int Idx, int Lane, double val)` Called with logging information during the DSP processing
+- `BT_GlobalGraph_Add(int Idx, int Lane, double val)`
+  <br/>Called with logging information during the DSP processing
     | Idx | Lane | Description         |
     | --- | ---- | ------------------- |
     | 0   | 0    | beats detected      |